-Easy Chinese Chive Eggs
+Chinese Chive Scrambled Eggs

 My mom used to make this a lot when I was growing up.
-It only takes a few minutes to cook, and we all loved it—especially with a bowl of hot rice.
+It only takes a few minutes to cook, and we all loved it, especially with a bowl of hot rice.
 It’s one of those dishes that feels like home.

 Why You Will Love This Recipe